ivan-ngchakming/Facial-Recognition-Database-Management-System/.github/pull_request_template.md

 - [ ] My pull request title follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)
 - [ ] I have installed and run the [pre-commit](https://pre-commit.com/) hook
 - [ ] I have started the app locally and inspected my changes are working as intended
-- [ ] I have assigned myself as the assignee of this PR and added the relevent labels